-Use Driftwood as a Focal Point
+Driftwood Used as a Focal Point

 Can be Used as a Planter

-To create intricate planters within your landscape, driftwood can be used.
-Fill open holes or pits within the driftwood with potting soil, and plant your favorite plants right in the driftwood.
-This will add to a natural landscape, and give you visual elements to enjoy throughout the year.
+Driftwood can be used to create intricate planters within your landscape, Fill open holes or pits within the driftwood with potting soil, and plant your favorite plants right in the driftwood; This will add to a natural landscape, and give you visual elements to enjoy throughout the year.

-Consider Driftwood for Rustic Barriers
+Consider for Rustic Barriers

 Use Small Pieces as Accents